Save electricity and save money

 Monitor your electricity use

 An energy monitor is a small, simple gadget that estimates in real time how much energy you're using in your home.
-It shows how different appliances affect your consumption.
+You can use it to find out how different appliances affect your consumption.

-The energy monitor will show where you could make savings, and lets you see the impact when you change your habits.
+Both will show where you could make savings, and lets you see the impact when you change your habits.
 The monitor itself won't save you electricity, but using it in the right way will.
-Read our expert advice on the .
+Find out more about smart meters.

 Generate your own electricity

-Although it takes time to recoup the installation cost, if you want to go the extra mile for energy efficiency, you could try producing your own electricity.
+Although it takes time to recoup the installation cost, you could try producing your own electricity to go the extra mile for energy efficiency.

 Solar panels can generate electricity (solar PV panels).
 A financial incentive, the feed-in tariff, pays you to generate electricity in this way.
-You could make around £12,000 over 20 years (although you should take into account repaying the cost of buying the panels, which could be around £7,600).
+You could make around £6,850 over 20 years (but you should take into account repaying the cost of buying the panels, which could be around £5,970).

 For a much lower initial cost, solar thermal panels will help you heat water - this can slash your water-heating bill by a third.

-- Saving: An average solar PV installation (3.5kWp costing £7,600), positioned on an optimum roof, could save £82 on energy bills annually and earn £518 in tariffs.
+- Saving: An average solar PV installation (3.5kWp costing £5,970), positioned on an optimum roof, could save £72 on electricity bills annually and earn £292 in tariffs.

 Buy energy-efficient appliances.
 The upfront cost should not be the only factor you consider when you choose a new TV, fridge or tumble dryer.
 The annual running cost of appliances varies a lot, and choosing the least efficient models could leave you hundreds of pounds poorer every year.